-Henre

-March 13, 2023

-Signature (prepared by) Date
+10/19/2023 Date

-David Prusch March 13, 2023

-Signature (Dave Prusch, Supervising Planner) Land Use Services Department/Planning Division Date
+Signature (Linda Mawby, Supervising Planner) Land Use Services Department/Planning Division have W Mars

-Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. AESTHETICS: Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? $\boxtimes$ c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. AESTHETICS: Except as provided in Public Resources Code Section 21099, would the project: a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? $\boxtimes$ c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning or other regulations governing scenic quality? $\boxtimes$ d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? $\boxtimes$
+If the project is in an urbanized area, would the project conflict with applicable zoning or other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? $\boxtimes$